Our History | Air Transport | Transit | Railroad | Gaming | TWU Defining Moments

 When your union was born in strife during the turbulent times, it grew and developed in the pioneering democratic tradition of a CIO union, with respect to racial equality.
 Your crusading spirit – which broke through the open shop stronghold also broke through the double walled citadels of race prejudice.

-Introduction of Rev. Martin Luther King By Michael J. Quill International President Transport Workers Union of America, AFL-CIO
+Introduction of Rev. Martin Luther King, Jr. By Michael J. Quill International President Transport Workers Union of America, AFL-CIO

 We are very happy that Dr. King was able to attend this convention of the Transport Workers Union because I think we are reaching the turning point in America.
 I don’t think any leader since Abraham Lincoln has done as much to unite the American people, black and white, as Dr. King has done in the last fifteen years.
 It is heartening to hear that the barrier against Negroes attending integrated schools is going down in the State of Tennessee.
 It is heartening to know that an attempt is being made to wipe out segregation in the City of New Rochelle – only twenty miles from the United Nations, here in New York – and it is being done in our time.